Bacula-Systems/ansible-collection-bacula-community/README.md

 Role | Description
 -------- | ---------------------
 bce | install Bacula Community version - PostgreSQL Catalog.
 This role may install PostgreSQL required packages if not present in the host.
 This role also installs the Bacula Director (DIR), a Storage Daemon (SD), and a File Daemon (SD). bce_mysql | install Bacula Community version - MySQL Catalog.
-This role may install MySQL required packages if not present in the host.
+This role may install MySQL required packages if not present in the host (must set install_mysql=yes).
+If MySQL is already installed in the host, the mysql_root_password variable must be provided.
 This role also installs the Bacula Director (DIR), a Storage Daemon (SD), and a File Daemon (SD). bce_mariadb | install Bacula Community version - MariaDB Catalog.
 This role may install MariaDB required packages if not present in the host.
 This role also installs the Bacula Director (DIR), a Storage Daemon (SD), and a File Daemon (SD). bce-fdonly | install Bacula File Daemon only.
 This is a Bacula Client. bce-sdonly | Install a Bacula Storage.
 This role follows the recommended procedure to install Bacula Community Director, Storage Daemon and File Daemon and stop/disable the Director.